mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-MariaDB-Monitor.md

 # Configuring the MariaDB Monitor

-This document describes how to configure a MariaDB master-slave cluster monitor to be used with MaxScale.
+This document describes how to configure a MariaDB primary-replica cluster monitor to be used with MaxScale.

 ## Configuring the Monitor